PicklesIIDX/git-hooks/README.md

 This retrieves a version number from a csharp project file.

 ### `hook-vars.version-project-file`
+A git config variable.
 The absolute path that points to the project file to extract its version.

+## nuget-push
+Pushes a compiled csharp project's nuget package to a package repository

+### `hook-vars.nuget-address`
+A git config variable.
+The address of the nuget repository.

+### `hook-vars.nuget-api-key`
+A git config variable.
+The api key required to push to the nuget repository.

+### `hook-vars.package-file-path`
+A git config variable.
+The absolute path to the nuget package including it's name, but without the `.version.nupkg` suffix.

+### $1
+The first argument provided into the script.
+The version number of the package being uploaded.

 # todo
 - [ ] extract nuget package upload